Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Outside/Graveyard.md

 ### Secret Passages
-- Top of the coffin is a panel which can be removed and leads to a tunnel dug by [[Harriet Adder]] to the chapel.
+- Top of the coffin is a panel which can be removed and leads to a tunnel dug by `= [[Ghosts of the Damned]].Villain` to the chapel.
 	- `= [[Ghosts of the Damned]].Psychic`'s body has been moved from the grave to the end of the tunnel in preparation for Irene replacing her.